 CLIENT: PAPILLON CREATIVE

 At the time I worked on this project Papillon Creative were a Greenwich based haberdashery and craft shop selling all you could possibly need to make all kinds of things!
-Since then, Barbara Cieleszky, my client and the owner of the business, has moved to America - She continues with Papillon Creative from there, retaining the branding and website as originally created.
+Since then, Barbara Cieleszky, my client and the owner of the business, has moved to America - She continues with Papillon Creative from there.

 From the initial logo options I developed, the selected logo has a handcrafted and 'found type' feel, being constructed from a number of different fonts.
 The concept behind this was to give a nod to the idea of crafting something from disparate elements, which is a big part of the ethos of Papillon Creative.